francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 Lookup rules define a (partial) function that, given a well-formed context, returns the annotations associated with a given path

 When the path is explicitly contained within the context, the function returns the corresponding annotation.
-If a field access ($p.f$) is not explicitly present in the context, the function returns the annotations specified in the class declaration.
+If a field access ($p.f$) is not explicitly present in the context, the function returns the annotations specified in the class declaration containing $f$.
 This concept, formalized by Lookup-Default, is crucial as it ensures that contexts remain finite, even when handling recursive classes.
 However, if a variable ($x$) is not present in the context, its lookup cannot be derived.

 It is important to note that the lookup function returns the annotations associated with a path based on the context or the class declaration, rather than determining the actual ownership status of that path.